ProjectValhalla/OdinMultiBootGuides/pages/preparing_the_odin_and_files.md

  If this step doesn't work, you may need to manually assign the device the correct driver from device manager by finding the device, right-clicking on it and selecting update driver.
 Then select browse my computer for drivers followed by let me pick from a list of available drivers.
 It should be under Google, then select the bootloader interface driver and hit next.

-3. The Odin will reboot to android when the configuration has completed.
+3. The Odin will reboot to fresh start Android when the configuration has completed.
 Power it off and unplug it at this time.

 ## USB Stick Preparation